-According to Kentucky Instructions for Form 740, “If you were a Kentucky resident for the entire year, your filing requirement depends upon your family size, modified gross income, Kentucky adjusted gross income and income from self-employment.”
+According to Kentucky Instructions for Form 740, “If you were a Kentucky resident for the entire year, your filing requirement depends upon your family size, modified gross income, Kentucky adjusted gross income and income from self-employment.
+You must file if your modified gross income exceeds the amount in Chart A and your Kentucky adjusted gross income exceeds the amount in Chart B."

-- Family size is Four or More and MGI is greater than $27,750
+- Family size is Four or more and MGI is greater than $30,000

 A note on Filing Status: